In observance of President's Day, we are closed on Monday, February 19, 2024.

 Some of the newer washing machines are smart enough to detect the volume of clothes you put in.
 But even then, a half load will have a much higher water footprint, and you’ll be paying a lot more for electricity as well.

-These Bathroom Habits Are Game-Changers for Conserving Water!
+Bathroom Habits for Conserving Water

 conserve water in bathroom